 Who needs to submit a CV as part of the application process?

-All applicants (main and co-applicants) must submit the CV, but not the practice partners.
+All applicants (main and co-applicants) must submit the CV and Major Achievements, but not the practice partners.

 Project / Practice Partner

 What exactly are applicants?

 The applicant (applies to all main and co-applicants) is a person from a DIZH university (usually with employment; this is specified in the call text).
 Only such a person can submit an application.
 There is one contact person at the DIZH who is responsible for the submission, as well as co-applicants.

 What exactly is a practice partner?

 The practice partner is a legal or natural person from a non-academic institution that is involved in the project and plays a defined role there.
 The practice partner cannot directly receive DIZH funds.
 It can also be located outside the Canton of Zurich and plays a role in particular with regard to the criteria “impact”, “cooperation” and “practical orientation”.